Shifts

 Copy a shift

-To copy an existing shift, click on the shift and click the pick (hand) icon:
+You can copy a shift in different ways.
+To copy an existing shift, click on the shift and click the pick (hand) icon.

-- The manual salary type rule is copied regardless of whether the shift is being copied to the same employee, another employee, or to no employee.
+• The manual salary type rule is copied regardless of whether the shift is being copied to the same employee, another employee or no employee.
 This currently applies to individually copied shifts.

-- If the original shift isn't valid on the date to which the agreement has been copied, then the agreement selection logic will be applied and Quinyx will select an agreement for the copied shift based on that.
-Also, this only applies if the shift is copied to the same employee.
-This is how it has worked all along in Base schedule.
+• If the original shift isn't valid on the date he agreement has been copied, then the agreement selection logic will be applied and Quinyx will select an agreement for the copied shift based on that.
+This only applies if the shift is copied to the same employee.
+This is also how you copy shifts in the base schedule.

 Advanced settings